 Rebuilding Ukraine: Thoughts on International Tax

 Now, this isn’t a highly original idea: if it can occur to a tax blogger in Holland, Ukrainian tax specialists will certainly be on the case.
-Nevertheless, I’d like to offer two approaches for assisting Ukraine.
+Nevertheless, I’d like to offer a few focal points in the context of fiscal rebuilding.
+We don’t have to wait until the end of the war – let’s start thinking about approaches now.

 1. Support Ukrainian tax authorities